Sometimes you know you married the right guy.

 Many people apologize for their tears.
 “I’m sorry, I don’t know what’s come over me,” or, “I don’t know why I’m crying.”

 Do we all know people who tend to cry a lot?
 Probably.
-Those folks may be clinically depressed and need treatment, or they may have developed a temperament that is more sensitive.
-They cry easily and often, sometimes hating that about themselves.
+Those folks may be clinically depressed and need treatment, or they may have developed a temperament that’s more sensitive.
+They cry easily and often, whenever they feel something deeply.
 They feel overly vulnerable, or may have been teased about their frequent show of emotion.

 Other people never cry.
 There could be many reasons.
-Maybe they have deadened themselves to their feelings, due to abuse from their past.
-Maybe they have little to no empathy, avoid emotion of any kind, and live a carefully calculated life, as in sociopathy.
-Maybe they live their life much more engaged in mental activity than in emotional, as in Asperger’s.
+Maybe they’ve deadened themselves to their feelings, due to abuse from their past.
+Maybe they have little to no empathy, avoid emotion of any kind, and live a carefully calculated life.
+Maybe they live their life much more engaged in mental activity than in emotional.